-- Immigration Tacoma supports comprehensive immigration reform legislation and other policy reforms that better protect human dignity and promote a welcoming environment in our community including, but not limited to: - Limiting transfers to the Northwest ICE Processing Center - Adequate health and safety in detention - Limiting local cooperation with federal immigration agencies - Banning private detention facilities - Ending mandatory detention - o Policies to provide DREAMERS with a path to citizenship - Policies that support refugee and asylum seekers - Joint Base Lewis McChord: Joint Base Lewis McChord (JBLM) is one of twelve joint bases in the United States and the largest DOD installation west of the Mississippi River, with over 52,000 service members and their families.
+- Immigration Tacoma supports comprehensive immigration reform legislation and other policy reforms that better protect human dignity and promote a welcoming environment in our community including, but not limited to: - o Limiting transfers to the Northwest ICE Processing Center - o Adequate health and safety in detention - o Limiting local cooperation with federal immigration agencies - o Banning private detention facilities - Ending mandatory detention - o Policies to provide DREAMERS with a path to citizenship - \\Policies that support refugee and asylum seekers - Joint Base Lewis McChord: Joint Base Lewis McChord (JBLM) is one of twelve joint bases in the United States and the largest DOD installation west of the Mississippi River, with over 52,000 service members and their families.
 The installation accounts for \$5 billion in local payroll and a total of \$9.2 billion in regional economic activity.
 Any downsizing at JBLM would have serious economic consequences for Tacoma and the Puget Sound region.
 The City opposes any Base Realignment and Closure (BRAC) considerations for JBLM.
-The City supports federal initiatives that support the health and well-being of our service members and their families. - Reconciling Federal and State Cannabis Policy: Retail cannabis is a multi-million dollar industry in Pierce County, which drives wealth building, economic opportunity, and entrepreneurship.
+The City supports federal initiatives that support the health and well-being of our service members and their families.

+- Reconciling Federal and State Cannabis Policy: Retail cannabis is a multi-million dollar industry in Pierce County, which drives wealth building, economic opportunity, and entrepreneurship.
 However, local cannabis retailers are not able to access traditional banking services as cannabis remains classified as a controlled substance at the federal level.
-The City supports legislation that will facilitate local retailers' access to federal financial institutions and business products, including the SAFE Banking Act.

-- Community Project Funding/Community Directed Spending: The City supports Congressionally Directed Spending and Community Project Funding that provides a singular influx of federal funds for important local projects and requests our Congressional delegation's continued support of these requests and their participation in this process. - Low-Income Household Water Assistance Program (LIHWAP): The City supports continued appropriations for the LIHWAP program to aid low-income water utility ratepayers. - Local control: The City prioritizes public input and community engagement in local decision-making.
-The federal government should honor local decision-making authority and the public processes that support local decision-making. - Daylight Savings: The City supports legislation that would make U.S. Daylight Saving Time permanent. - Entheogens: The City encourages the full decriminalization of entheogen-related activities at the federal level in light of growing research indicting potential medical uses for the substances and the number of local jurisdictions and states that are decriminalizing entheogen-related activities.
+The City supports legislation that will facilitate local retailers' access to federal financial institutions and business products, including the SAFE Banking Act. - - Trade Act Assistance: The City supports direct federal aid to workers whose employment is impacted as a result of global trade agreements. - Community Project Funding/Community Directed Spending: The City supports Congressionally Directed Spending and Community Project Funding that provides a singular influx of federal funds for important local projects and requests our Congressional delegation's continued support of these requests and their participation in this process. - Low-Income Household Water Assistance Program (LIHWAP): The City supports continued appropriations for the LIHWAP program to aid low-income water utility ratepayers. - Local control: The City prioritizes public input and community engagement in local decisionmaking.
+The federal government should honor local decision-making authority and the public processes that support local decision-making. - \\Daylight Savings: The City supports legislation that would make U.S. Daylight Saving Time permanent. - Entheogens: The City encourages the full decriminalization of entheogen-related activities at the federal level in light of growing research indicting potential medical uses for the substances and the number of local jurisdictions and states that are decriminalizing entheogen-related activities.